 If you want to more configure TorBirdy, just click the Green text in the right (below) corner of the ThunderBird.

-Connecting to The Hidden Email Server
+at the end, Connecting to The Hidden Email Server

 After setting the onion addresses, the connection process can be start by just clicking Inbox icon in the newly configured email address.